piratesteam/POC/README.md

 * In a game project, the product is a game But here comes the point: A game is much more than just its software.
 It has to provide content to become enjoyable.
 Just like a web server: without content the server is useless, and the quality cannot be measured. <br>
 * This has an important effect on the game project as a whole.
 The software part of the project is not the only one, and it must be considered in connection to all other parts.<br>
 * The environment of the game, the story, characters, game plays, the artwork, and so on.

+## Application Structure
+Our project application consist of following parts and subparts:

 ## Design Schema

 ## Technologies